The Day After Tomorrow (TV special): Other media

 Douglas R. Mason, an author of several Space: 1999 novels, wrote a novelisation of the special for Futurama Publications.
 As The Day After Tomorrow was conceived as a pilot, Futurama intended Mason's book to be the first in a series.
 However, when it became apparent that no further episodes would be made, Futurama cancelled the novelisation, which to date remains unpublished.
-In 2017, a new novelisation by Gregory L. Norris was published by Anderson Entertainment.
+In 2017, a new novelisation by Gregory L. Norris was published by Anderson Entertainment, followed by a sequel in 2019.

 The special has been rated U by the British Board of Film Classification since 1997.
 In 2002, a DVD of The Day After Tomorrow and Star Laws, Anderson's 1986 pilot for a series that would later be made as Space Precinct, was released by Fanderson as part of its members-only merchandise range.
 In 2015, the special was re-issued on DVD as part of the compilation release "The Lost Worlds of Gerry Anderson" by Network Distributing.

+In early 2024, a "remastered" Blu-ray was announced by Anderson Entertainment.
+The film elements had long since been lost, so the Blu-ray was created using AI upscaling with colour correction applied.